Heroics don’t scale.Systems do.

 Three pillars hold the system: pods built of four roles, a process that mandates a client outcome and a reusable artifact from every engagement, and FD/IO — the substrate where field learning lands and returns as capability.

-An operator across the table for the calls that set a transformation’s trajectory.
+An operator across the table for the calls that set a program’s trajectory.

 § 04 · The pattern